matematikk-mooc/frontend/README.md

 * See scripts section in package.json

 The resulting JS and CSS file can be found in the **dist** directory.
 These commands will get the timestamp of the latest commit to the given branch, and append to the filenames.
-To test code locally allways use buildDevelopment and serveDevelopment, as buildStaging and buildProduction will use the file already uploaded to Azure, and will not pick up local changes.
+To test code locally allways use buildDevelopment and serveDevelopment, as buildDev and buildProduction will use the file already uploaded to Azure, and will not pick up local changes.

 # Project structure